ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 During the main phase while you have priority and there are no unresolved effects, you may start an attack by declaring your attackers.
 You may only attack twice per round.

 Combat phase outline:
 1. Step 1 - Combat begins with the active player declaring one or more attackers.
-After attackers are declared, all triggers created are put on the stack/dream, however, no player is given priority and only triggers at {infinite} speed are resolved.
+After attackers are declared, all triggers created are put into dream, however, no player is given priority and only triggers at {infinite} speed are resolved.
 Then move to step 2.
 2. Step 2 - Defending player declares up to one blocking unit for each attacking unit.
-After defenders are declared, all triggers created are put on the stack/dream, however, no player is given priority and only triggers at {infinite} speed are resolved.
+After defenders are declared, all triggers created are put into dream, however, no player is given priority and only triggers at {infinite} speed are resolved.
 Then move to step 3.
 3. Step 3 - The attacking player is given priority.
-After a double pass occurs, the stack/dream is resolved.
+After a double pass occurs, all cards and effects in dream are resolved.
 Then all battling units deal damage equal to their offense value to the unit blocking/being blocked by them, and if they are attacking unblocked, to the defending player.
 4. End combat, return to the main phase, and the player who was defending is the active player.
 Notes:
 - Both attacking and blocking causes units to flip, and you cannot attack or block with flipped units.